 Let's not kid ourselves, there’s not a great vibe at the moment, globally.
 It's now the weekend after last weekend, the shitty weekend, the weekend when the wheels came off in Paris.
 Life goes on though.
 If we stopped publishing, if we stopped having fun, if we hid ourselves, if we were constantly afraid, if we cried non-stop, it would mean that the idiots would’ve have won.
 That’s not going to happen, folks.
 So, here we are again with a brand new illustrated FML.
 Usually, FMLs is the day to day crap that makes you laugh, something that you can imagine living yourself.
 We will try to forget about the unimaginable, just so we can present the artist of the week.
 "Talking about something else doesn’t mean we stop thinking about it, MOFO" - Sophie Marie Larrouy.
 Come on, let’s do this.

 "Strangely, I prefer chips to cookies, but if I had to choose a brand, I'd pick the classic chocolate ones from Lu."

 This week Raïsa is with us for the ride.
 This young lady is rather mysterious because I don’t know how old she is.
 Or she just forgot to tell me.
 We'll call her by her nickname, Mselle Risa.

 Website: Her blog

-And what about you then?
+How about you then?
 Think you have talent and want to participate in an upcoming illustrated FML?
-Send us an email on email@example.com, not forgetting to give us the address of your blog, or just some of your work.
+Send us an email on email@example.com, not forgetting to give us the address of your blog, or just some of your works.